matthiasdiener/matthiasdiener.github.io/cv.md

 - Douglas Pereira Pasqualin, *“Thread and Data Mapping in STM architectures.”* (Ph.D. thesis, co-advised with André Rauber Du Bois), 2021.
 - João Paulo Tarasconi Ruschel, *“Parallel Implementations of the Cholesky Decomposition on CPUs and GPUs.”* (Undergraduate thesis, co-advised with Philippe O. A. Navaux), 2016.
-- Supervised 4 students through research internships at NCSA.
+- Supervised 4 undergraduate students through research internships at NCSA.
 <!-- add Dev? --- No.-->
 <!-- add Annabelle? -->